 Day-to-Day and Running

-On a day-to-day basis, I really like this model.
+On a day-to-day basis, I like this model.
 The lightweight shell makes it a comfortable model to wear out and about and keeps you fairly cool.
 For running, the non-chafe seams and overall material construction also feed really into how this short moves and performs in cardio training settings.

 Lululemon Pace Breaker Short Sizing